deephdc/image-classification-tf/README.md

 docker run -ti -p 5000:5000 -p 6006:6006 -p 8888:8888 deephdc/deep-oc-phyto-plankton-classification
 ```

-Now open http://0.0.0.0:5000/ui and look for the methods belonging to the `imgclas` module.
+Now open http://0.0.0.0:5000/ui and look for the methods belonging to the `planktonclas` module.

 ## Train an image classifier